Growing Resilience to Floods, Fire, and Drought

 How long will it take me to complete it?

-- The first workshop is a 5-week event (once per week for 5 weeks).
+- The first workshop is a 5-week event (once per week for 5 weeks with a 1 week break).
 Sessions last ~2.5 hours and will be held once a week for five weeks.

 - Sessions will be recorded, so if you miss a session you can get caught up.